Ecofeminist art

 Ecofeminist art emerged in the 1970s in response to ecofeminist philosophy, that was particularly articulated by writers such as Carolyn Merchant, Val Plumwood, Donna Haraway, Starhawk, Greta Gaard, Karen J. Warren, and Rebecca Solnit.
 Those writers emphasized the significance of relationships of cultural dominance and ethics (Merchant, Plumwood, Donna Haraway) expressed as sexism (Haraway), spirituality (Starhawk), speciesism (Warren, Gaard), capitalist values that privilege objectification and the importance of vegetarianism in these contexts (Gaard).
 The main issues Ecofeminism aims to address revolve around the effects of a "Eurocentric capitalist patriarchal culture built on the domination of nature, and the domination of woman 'as nature'.
 The writer Luke Martell in the Ecology and Society journal writes that 'women' and 'nature' are both victims of patriarchal abuse and "ideological products of the Enlightenment culture of control."
 Ecofeminism argues that we must become a part of nature, living with and among it.
 We must recognize that nature is alive and breathing and work against the passivity surrounding it that is synonymous with the passive roles enforced upon women by patriarchal culture, politics, and capitalism.
+Ecofeminist art is an art form that showcases the intersectionality of gender, environmentalism, and social justice.
+It grabs ideas and concepts from the original term "ecofeminism," which was created to highlight the parallels between the historic oppression and exploitation of both women and the environment.
+This art style can be presented in many different mediums, including performance art, original literary pieces, and visual art displays.
+In simpler terms, ecofeminist artwork is environmental art created by a woman who values gender equality and a stronger representation of nature.

 The relevance of Ecofeminism was discussed in feminist art programs at the college and university level, including at the Institute for Social Ecology at Goddard College, Vermont.
 In the United States, as far back as 1962, an overwhelming series of lawsuits against the corporate world came from the kitchens of mothers and grandmothers.
-In 1964, Brazilian women set up the Acào Democràtica Feminina Gaucha which soon evolved into an advocacy group for sustainable agriculture.
-Women around the world were coming together in an effort to break the "continuum of Eurocentric patriarchal capitalist exploitation of natural resources, women, and of indigenous peoples."
+In 1964, Brazilian women set up the Acào Democràtica Feminina Gaucha, which soon evolved into an advocacy group for sustainable agriculture.
+Women around the world were coming together to break the "continuum of Eurocentric patriarchal capitalist exploitation of natural resources, women, and of indigenous peoples."